 CSD 8 (the 8th Session of the Commission on Sustainable Development) in 2000 identified access to land and security of tenure as one its recommended areas for priority work.

-The World Summit on Sustainable Development on Agenda 21 in Johannesburg in 2002 reflected concerns about land tenure related issues.
+Preparations for the 2002 World Summit on Sustainable Development in Johannesburg have been continuing since CSD 8, and they continue to reflect concerns about land tenure related issues as a priority to be addressed.